EV-hacks-WeLuvMiller/EvHacks_MusicByText/README.md

 Larry Qu - Research

-Richard Huang - Inspiration, Idea, Source of APIs
+Richard Huang - Inspiration, Idea, Source of APIs, IT guy

 ##How to get working on your computer